 The great feature about this model is you can remove the pommel, cantle and stirrup to convert into a bareback pad.
 This is ideal for natural horsemanship and those wanting a more close feel.

-Not Produced but included as comes up for sale secondhand.
+Not produced anymore but included as comes up for sale secondhand.

 hi ya my name is diane. l have two ponies one is 11-3 and 14-2 lrish cob.
 My 11-3 joe l let kids take to pony games and club he is a real joker.
 My cob is black,white called strider he is great and can do near anything but one draw back is out of the blue he will buck and they are handstand ones ha.

 Have had some bad falls took long time to get to ride him again other than walk trot.
 Got a stock saddle and doing well but nipped his withers abit.
 Then done alot of reading on treeless in end got libra trek wow what a saddle l feel safe like sitting on a soft chair he goes great in it and l stay on.

 Worth every penny well made lovely leather very nice people to deal with. l’ve hacked gone across rivers up steep trails jumped and only had it just over a week. lts brill never change from treeless.

 The History Of Libra